 NOTES FROM TABLE

-2 Reported concentration of Fluoride is the average of nine samples.
-The range of measurements was 0.20 to 0.72 mg/L.
+2. Reported concentration of fluoride is the average of nine samples.
+The range of measurements is 0.20 to 0.72 mg/L.

-3 Fifty distribution samples were checked for lead.
+3. Fifty distribution samples were checked for lead.
 No samples exceeded the lead action level.
-The measurements ranged from undetected to 2.63.
+The measurements ranged from undetected to 2.63 μg/L.

-5 Reported concentration of TTHM is the average of 24 samples from the distribution system.
-The range of measurements was 12.8 to 44.8 ug/L.
+5. Reported concentration of TTHM is the average of 24 samples from the distribution system.
+The range of measurements is 12.8 to 44.8 μg/L.

-6 Nineteen samples were checked for the HAAs.
-The range of the measurements was undetected to 27.1 ug/L.
+6. Nineteen samples were checked for HAAs.
+The range of measurements is undetected to 27.1 μg/L.

-7 Reported concentration of Chlorine is the average of 1476 samples collected throughout the year at 41 different places in the distribution system.
-Measured concentration ranged from 0.53 mg/L to 3.5 mg/L.
+7. Reported concentration of total chlorine is the average of 1,476 samples collected throughout the year at 41 different places in the distribution system.
+Measured concentrations ranged from 0.53 mg/L to 3.5 mg/L.

-MDRLG -Maximum Disinfectant Residual Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MDRLG—Maximum Disinfectant Residual Level Goal: The level of a drinking water disinfectant below which there is no known or expected risk to heath.
 MDRLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

 mg/L—milligrams per liter or parts per million.